-When you disconnect from Amazon store, DEAR removes all associations between DEAR objects and Amazon, including Log and Product Catalog.
+When you disconnect from the Amazon store, DEAR removes all associations between DEAR objects and Amazon, including Log and Product Catalogue.

-Products can be loaded from Amazon to DEAR in the Catalog tab by clicking Load Products.
+Products can be loaded from Amazon to DEAR in the Catalogue tab by clicking Load Products.

-There are 2 types of product in Amazon: simple product and complex product (product with options/variations, for example the same product in different colours and sizes).
+There are 2 types of product in Amazon: a simple product and a complex product (a product with options/variations, for example, the same product in different colours and sizes).